dhruvmi/mindcoin/README.md

 What is Mindcoin?

-Mindcoin is a clone of Litecoin I made as part of a Youtube series documenting the process.
+Mindcoin - a lite version of Mindcoin optimized for CPU mining using scrypt as a proof of work scheme.

 Mindcoin properties: